brazosbuckaroo/tic_tac_toe_and_connect-4/README.md

 ### Planned Features ###
 * Improve the interface by allowing the user to select a cell with arrow keys
 * Allow users to change what their sprite is between rounds
+* Allow users to select which player to change the name of and reset wins

 ## Bug Tracking ##